 Plasma vitamin B2 (FAD) is extensively bound to albumin and so concentrations fall in the presence of systemic inflammatory response independent of vitamin B2 nutritional status.
 This is because plasma albumin concentrations fall as part of the systemic inflammatory response and also perhaps due to the redistribution of FAD and increased uptake by tissues.

 Work done in this unit has shown that the red cell FAD concentration is unaffected by systemic inflammatory response in patients 48 hours after undergoing elective surgery for knee arthroplasty,76 whereas the plasma FAD concentration decreases significantly (see Table).
 Red cell FAD also reflects supplementation in patients with critical illness.77 We therefore recommend the measurement of FAD in red cells in patients that have evidence of systemic inflammatory response.
 Results are expressed as nmoles of FAD per g of haemoglobin.

 We routinely only report red cell FAD for assessment of vitamin B2 status.
-However, if required, plasma or whole blood riboflavin, FAD and FMN can be measured to assess vitamin B2 status in patients who are non-inflamed, for monitoring of patients with the genetic neurodegenerative disorder Brown-Vialetto-Van Laere syndrome, and for research studies.
+However, if required, plasma or whole blood riboflavin and FAD can be measured to assess vitamin B2 status in patients who are non-inflamed, for monitoring of patients with the genetic neurodegenerative disorder Brown-Vialetto-Van Laere syndrome, and for research studies.

 Recommended Daily Allowance

 Adults: 1.3 mg/day

 Effect of Systemic Inflammatory Response on Plasma Vitamin B2 Concentrations

 Table: Baseline, peak/ trough and day 7 concentrations of CRP, plasma and red cell flavin adenine dinucleotide (FAD) and albumin following elective surgery for knee arthroplasty (n = 20).76 Median (range).